odpi/specs/ODP-Runtime.md

 -   ODP Platforms MUST have all of the base Apache Hadoop components installed.

 -   ODP Platforms MUST pass the Big Top smoke tests.
+> Comment (AFG) I assume this means the ODP specific Big Top tests rather than generic Apache Big Top ones.
+This should be made explicit.

 -   ODP Platforms MUST NOT change public APIs, where an API is defined as either a Java API (aka "Apache Hadoop ABI") or a REST API.
 See the [Apache Hadoop Compatibility guidelines](http://hadoop.apache.org/docs/r2.7.1/hadoop-project-dist/hadoop-common/Compatibility.html#Java_Binary_compatibility_for_end-user_applications_i.e._Apache_Hadoop_ABI) for more information.